svenssonjoel/lispBM/doc/lbmref.md

    - Byte Arrays: Such as [1 2 3 4 5]
    - Symbols: Such as `a`, `lambda`, `define`, `kurt-russel` ...

-In LispBM a pair of S-expressions is created by an application of `cons` as `(cons a b)` But at this point we are getting into semantics, which is the topic of the next section.
+In LispBM a pair of S-expressions is created by an application of `cons` as `(cons a b)` which creates the pair `(a . b)`.
+Convention is that `(e0 e1 ... eN)` = `(e0 . ( e1 . ... ( eN . nil)))`.

 ### The meaning (semantics) that LispBM imposes on S-Expressions

-Work in progress
+The S-expressions from the previous section are just trees.
+The Lisp evaluator provides a computational interepretation for such trees.
+Not all trees make sense as lisp programs.
+This section is about those trees that do make sense and what they mean to the Lisp evaluator.

+### Concurrency and Semantics

 # Reference